OpenMP Accelerator -- CIM and OpenMP

 CIM Software Build Process

-- Separates C source into two (2) separate code streams, one for x86 / ARM (the server "host" CPU), and one for TI multicore CPUs
+Here is a brief overview of the CIM software build process:- Separates C source into two (2) separate code streams, one for x86 / ARM (the server "host" CPU), and one for TI multicore CPUs

 - Modifies the generated code streams to deal with run-time communication (moving data between host CPU memory and CIM array memory)